 Narcissism is one of popular culture’s most misused personality disorders.
 It’s an easy insult to hurl when someone is passive aggressively selfish, arrogant, and dismissive of others.

-We recently explained the seven traits of a covert narcissist and how they greatly differ from the well-known traits of a traditional narcissist.
+I recently explained the seven traits of a covert narcissist and how they greatly differ from the well-known traits of a traditional narcissist.
 But because the covert narcissist is mainly characterized by worry, insecurity, and vulnerability, the personality disorder overlaps the traits of an HSP.

 BUT.
 Repeat after me: Highly Sensitive People are not covert narcissists.